keithasaurus/koda-validate/README.md

 ```

-Note that while extra keys are invalid, there are several ways of dealing with empty keys in this
-library
-- maybe_key: the key does not need to be present
-- MapValidator: a mapping of one type to another, where the individual keys and values don't need to be specified
-- OptionalValidator: the value can be `None` or valid according to some validator
-- OneOf2: one of two different validators can be valid
-- OneOf3: one of three different validators can be valid

 ## Validators, Predicates, and Extension
 There are two kinds of `Callable`s used for validation in Koda Validate: `Validator`s and `Predicate`s. `Validator`s
-can take an input of one type and produce a valid result of another type; or they can adjust the value (They can also
+can take an input of one type and produce a valid result of another type; whether the value and/or type is altered is
-leave the same type and/or value intact).
-Commonly validators are used for taking data of type `Any` and validating
+entirely dependent on the given `Validator`s requirements. `Validator`s commonly accept type `Any` and validate that
-that it conforms to some type or data shape.
+it conforms to some type or data shape.
 As an example, we'll write a simple `Validator` for `float`s here:

 ```python
 from typing import Any